-Currently, I am the Country Implementing Manager for paediatric TB projects, supported and funded by Unitaid.
-This involves catalysing innovative solutions for paediatric TB in Uganda and supporting districts to ensure health workers and patients access safe and quality TB services amidst COVID-19 pandemic.
+Currently, I am the Country Implementing Manager for pediatric TB projects, supported and funded by Unitaid.
+This involves catalyzing innovative solutions for pediatric TB in Uganda and supporting districts to ensure health workers and patients access safe and quality TB services amidst COVID-19 pandemic.

 What are your responsibilities in Ugandan healthcare?

-Currently, my main duty is to contribute to the reduction in suffering and deaths due to paediatric TB by removing critical access barriers to facilitate the scale-up of paediatric TB prevention, treatment, care and support .
+Currently, my main duty is to contribute to the reduction in suffering and deaths due to pediatric TB by removing critical access barriers to facilitate the scale-up of pediatric TB prevention, treatment, care, and support .

 I am focusing on: